 During the fast, your stomach shrinks and your digestive organs are in a state of inactivity, thus solid food must be re-introduced very slowly to avoid kidney failure or digestive distress.

 After a fast, the greatest danger lies in eating too much and too frequently.
 If you rush into eating solid foods, overloading your digestive organs with large amounts of food, you may provoke acute attacks of indigestion and experience physical problems such as diarrhea, sickness and fainting.
 Moreover, you risk serious medical disturbances.
 Before embarking on a fast, speak to your doctor.
-Also, if you do ignore all the warnings and pursue overeating after breaking your fast, you will pile on weight (fat, not fluid).

 After fasting, you should follow a transition phase of re-introducing foods, before returning to eating meat, fats or normal foods.
 Your organs must be trained to gradually return to normal activity, by introducing very small quantities of light food.